elliewix/RAILS-intermed-python-april-2018/pandas materials/whatispandas.md

 ## Make it work time

 Let's go ahead and try to make some things work.
 First step is to launch a Jupyter notebook window.
+There are several ways to make this happen.
+You can do this locally, within PyCharm, or via the cloud.
+I will be walking you through the cloud for this one.
+The anaconda cloud has a nice interface and is also free for small things.

+You'll need to make an account and log in:  https://anaconda.org/jbednar/notebooks